programmer-blog/nodejs-mongodb-user-registration/README.md

  - Install MongoDB
    First you need to install MongoDB on your system, Please visit MonogoDB site and download it.

+ - Create a MongoDB database
+   After MongoDB installation.
+Create a data/db directory - In windows c:/data/db

+   On command prompt, open MongoDB -> bin folder and run
+    > mongod

+    Open another command prompt and open bin folder and type
+    > mongo

+    Mongo shell is running, type

+    > use dbusers

+   Current databse will be changed to to db users.

  - install NodeJS
    Please visit NodeJS site and download installer, Install on your system, It also install NPM or Node Package Manager